Discovering Tibetan Medicine's "Flowers and Fruits of Health"

 Happy New Year: Yin Wood Snake 2025!

-Today we transition to the Yin Wood Snake year of 2025, out of the vibrant Yang Wood Dragon annual qi.
-Let’s explore this profound shift in energy and its implications for our wellbeing and personal growth.
+We have transitioned to the Yin Wood Snake year, out of the vibrant Yang Wood Dragon annual qi.
+Let’s explore this profound shift in energy and its implications for our well-being and personal growth.
+Watch the video HERE!

-Please join us for our Lunar New Year Talk & Party!
-This year, we’ll be together at Blue Willow Teaspot on Sunday, February 2, 2025 at 7pm.
-We'll explore practical strategies for aligning with this year's energy and have a lot of fun doing it.
-Registration info here.
+Our Lunar New Year Talk & Party at Blue Willow Teaspot explored practical strategies for aligning with this year's energy and have a lot of fun doing it.

 If You’re Afraid of the Dark: Take a Look!